Skip to content

 What if I have health issues?

-Final expense carriers often accommodate common conditions with simplified or guaranteed issue.
-For term, we can shop multiple carriers—some offer accelerated/no-exam underwriting depending on age and amount.
+Final expense carriers often accommodate common conditions with simplified or guaranteed issue options.
+For term, comparing multiple carriers can help because underwriting rules vary and some applicants can qualify for accelerated or no-exam underwriting.

 Which option is better for covering funeral costs?

-A small final expense policy is purpose-built for funeral needs and lasts for life.
-A term policy can work if the insured passes during the term, but it may expire before funds are needed.
+A small final expense policy is purpose-built for funeral needs and is designed to last for life.
+Term can work if death occurs during the term, but it may expire before the money is needed.

 Join over 100,000 satisfied clients who trust us to help them achieve their goals!